From Sofia, we went to Ohrid, stopping in Skopje, the birthplace of Mother Teresa and where Alexander the Great is revered—to this day.

 Also one of the hottest days on record!
 But the view made up for it.

 The Church of Saint Sophia is one of the most important monuments of North Macedonia, housing architecture and art from the Middle Ages.
-We were looking for shade and decided to walk through the cool of the forest, where we saw a turtle with its baby.
+We were looking for shade and decided to walk through the cool forest, where we saw a tortoise with its baby.

 We were desperately seeking shade!